net-tools/paypal-js/README.md

 shop.expressBuy('product title', 10.50, 'PHYSICAL_GOODS', '#selector_here')
 ```

-The `expressBuy` method expects a title, a amount, a category ('PHYSICAL_GOODS', 'DIGITAL_GOODS', 'DONATION') and a selector to
+The `expressBuy` method expects a title, an amount, a category ('PHYSICAL_GOODS', 'DIGITAL_GOODS', 'DONATION') and a selector to
 draw the Paypal buttons into.
-Category parameters can be omitted (null).
+Category parameters can be omitted (null) ; a Promise object is returned, and is resolved when the payment is done (otherwise, the promise is rejected).

+See below for an example about how to use Promises.

-## How to use (with cart support)
+## How to use (complete process, with cart support)

 This library defines several Javasript objects to manage products, customer details, shopping cart, order and makes it possible to launch a Paypal payment window.